FAQs

 I already cashed my Diminished Value check, what happens now?

-Depending on how long ago the check was cashed, you might be able to still apply for a supplement.
+Depending on how long ago the check was cashed, you might still be able to request additional compensation.
+Note, if you’ve signed a release of liability, you may not be able to collect Diminished Value.

 How much can I expect for Diminished Value?